 Having a heuristic should permit one to build informed search strategies.
 A general and often used scheme for constructing strategies using heuristic information is a static evaluation function.
-This function, defined on all states, expresses either:

-- the perceived "goodness" of a state, or a chance that the solution can be reached via this state efficiently, or: - the estimated distance from this state to the solution.
+For each state it estimates its "goodness", or a chance that a solution path exists through this state, and/or the proximity to the goal state on such path.